CASE #6 – PIGOTT ET AL. V. GINTZ (WDLA)

 Police Department: Rapides Parish Sheriff’s Office

-Mr. Pigott was never accused of or charged with any crime.
-The Pigotts suffered and continue to suffer from serious mental and emotional harms due to the actions of Mr. Gintz.
+Mr. Pigott was never accused of nor charged with any crime.
+The Pigott’s suffered and continue to suffer from serious mental and emotional harms due to the actions of Mr. Gintz.
+Because of the wrongful conduct by Officer Gintz, the complaint alleges that the officer should be held liable for the harm that the Pigott’s endured that night.

 Stay Informed